avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Biotype.png
   :width: 600

   Figure 11.
 Laboratory tests used to determine the 'biotype' of *V. cholerae*, a laboratory phenotype that can be used to predict whether isolates of the *V. cholerae* causing a particular outbreak belong to the epidemic-causing Classical or 7PET lineages.
 Isolates of the Classical lineage have the Classical biotype, and isolates of the 7PET lineage have the El Tor biotype.
 Image credit: from Table 1.1 in `Dorman 2020`_.
+Permission details: `Creative Commons Attribution License v4.0`_.

+.. _Creative Commons Attribution License v4.0: https://creativecommons.org/licenses/by/4.0/

 .. _Dorman 2020: https://www.sanger.ac.uk/theses/md25-thesis.pdf